beta exclusive

 How to download all photos from iCloud at once

-Let’s say you’ve got a pretty small selection of photos up on the cloud and you want to download all of them to your device.
+Let’s say you have a small selection of photos up on the cloud and you want to download all of them to your device.

-Here’s how to download all iCloud photos at once on Mac:
+Here’s how to download all iCloud photos at once on a Mac:

-2. Sign in to your account > Open Photos and the folder.
+2. Sign in to your account > Open Photos.

 3. Press Command + A or batch-select the files you want to download.